Platform Engineer Activity: Setup Role-Based Access Control

-By setting up the Role-Based Access Control (RBAC) configuration, the Platform Engineer can manage access of the users.
-You can define specific with specific permissions and then assigning those roles to the users to meet the specific needs of your organization.
-RBAC can be enable via REST API or configuration files.
+By setting up Role-Based Access Control (RBAC), the Platform Engineer can restrict the visibility of entities and availability of actions to subsets of users.
+It’s possible to define roles with specific permissions and then assign those roles to the Users/Groups to meet the specific needs of your organization and teams.
+RBAC can be configured via the Red Hat Developer Hub UI and REST API, or by using configuration files.

 In this module you will

-• define policies in a declarative fashion using a simple CSV based format
+• Define policies in a declarative fashion using a configuration file.

-• configure Developer Hub to use this ConfigMap
+• Configure Red Hat Developer Hub to use this ConfigMap.

-2. Click here to view the policies on OpenShift backstage namespace.
-The RBAC policies are defined following Casbin rules format
+Policies are stored on OpenShift using a ConfigMap.
+The ConfigMap containing policies has has been pre-deployed to streamline this section of the workshop.
+Click here to view the policies in the OpenShift backstage namespace.
+The RBAC policies are defined using the Casbin rules format.

 Casbin is a powerful and efficient open-source access control library that supports various access control models for enforcing authorization.
 For information about the Casbin rules format, see Basics of Casbin rules.

-1. Following role permission states that any user or group with role role:default/platformengineer can create Catalog Entities
+Policies define roles and their associated permissions, and assign roles to groups and users.
+The following example states that any user or group with role role:default/platformengineer can create Catalog Entities:

 p, role:default/platformengineer, catalog.entity.create, create, allow